S.C. Campomaiorense: History

 Managers seemed to only be fortunate in Campo Maior at the end of the season, and João Alves faith was no different from its predecessors.
 José Pereira had the honour to lead the team to the Taça de Portugal final in 1999, against Beira-Mar.
 This season all three major clubs' had soon been eliminated: Porto's shock defeat at third division side Torreense, Sporting CP's loss to Gil Vicente, and Benfica's to Vitória de Setúbal.
-In the final, people from all over Alentejo descended on Estádio Nacional in Jamor, where a banquet was offered by millionaire Rui Manuel Nabeiro, father of Campomaiorense chairman João Manuel Nabeiro, whose coffee Delta company Delta Cafés was the club’s main sponsor.
-However, a late dramatic goal by Porto's on-loan midfielder Ricardo Sousa ended the dream for Campomaiorense who lost the match 0-1.
+In the final, people from all over Alentejo descended on Estádio Nacional in Jamor, where a banquet was offered by entrepreneur Rui Nabeiro, father of Campomaiorense chairman João Manuel Nabeiro, whose coffee Delta company Delta Cafés was the club's main sponsor.
+However, a late dramatic goal by Porto's on-loan midfielder Ricardo Sousa ended the dream for Campomaiorense who lost the match 0–1.

 The club managed to remain in the top division for two more seasons, but following relegation in 2001 and inability to return the following year led to the decision to abandon professional football.
 The club dedicated the next years to competing only in the youth championships while looking for new talents.
 In 2006–07, the club was revived and began competing at the regional level.
 In the 2011–12, Campomaiorense finally won promotion from the district leagues to the Terceira Divisão, but renounced their participation in the national league.